MaxTodinov/Legislative-Co-sponsorship-Networks/README.md

 In this study we focused on examining networks of legislative co-sponsorship in the State Duma,  the lower house of the Federal Assembly of Russia, the 1st convocation of which began on December 1993.
 Currently, the 8th convocation of the Duma is formed by five parties, which is the first time since 1999 (see Appendix).
 The State Duma consists of 450 seats.
 As a result of the past election 2021 half of all deputies (225) were elected under single-mandate constituencies, while the other half under party lists.
 As a rule, deputies prefer to co-sponsor bills, thus establishing parliamentary coalitions in order to jointly initiate consideration of the bill in the State Duma.
 Tolmacheva (2021) confirms that point, revealing a high level of legislative co-authorship both among one-party members and among members of different factions.

 Our aspiration in studying legislative co-sponsorship networks is motivated by the following reasons.
 First, the parliamentary ties of the State Duma are a complex and heterogeneous system of relationships between multiple interest groups and individuals.
 Second, the current composition of the Duma has been noticeably renewed.
 According to State Duma Speaker Vyacheslav Volodin, 48.5% of 450 elected deputies are newcomers.
-Consequently, having no relevant background in federal lawmaking, new deputies may collaborate with more experienced colleagues.
+Consequently, having no relevant background in federal lawmaking, new legislators may collaborate with more experienced colleagues.
 Third, co-authorship can signal underlying agreements even between members of competing factions.
 Network analysis, therefore, can be applied for observing various social ties that deputies create between each other through the co-sponsorship of bills and laws.

 More specifically, the purpose of the study is to answer three main research questions:
 - What is the overall degree of legislative co-sponsorship in the current convocation of the State Duma?